StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 #### Security
-- Typosquatting Checker: On
+- Website Typo Protection: On
-- Use secure DNS to specify how to lookup the network adress for websites >
+- Use secure DNS to specify how to lookup the network address for websites >
   - On
   - Choose a service provider > NextDNS/Cloudflare or provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)